buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 # bSDD verification procedure

+The content...
+1. **Organisation review** - at the moment of registration, each organisation willing to publish in bSDD is reviewed to make sure their objective fits the mission of bSDD.
+1. **Import validation** - automatic step triggered on every upload to bSDD.
+It checks the existence of necessary fields and their types.
+This step ensures the content is well structured and compliant with the service.
-The bSDD verification procedure is an on-demand, paid service designed to increase the trustworthiness of data within the bSDD platform.
+1. **bSDD verification** - an on-demand, paid service designed to increase the trustworthiness of data within the bSDD platform.
 Verified content undergoes a series of checks to ensure quality and consistency, marked by a verified icon in bSDD.
 While the verification list below is comprehensive, it is not exhaustive — additional aspects may be verified over time to maintain and enhance reliability further.
+The procedure is executed by buildingSMART International and/or trusted partners.

 ## Overview